webix-hub/docs/data/datatable/templates.md

 ## Built-in templates

-Through the template you can common elements for the cells belonging to one and the same column, namely:
+Through the template you can define common elements for the cells belonging to one and the same column, namely:

 - checkboxes;
 - radio buttons;
-- editIcons;
+- "edit" cons;
-- trash icons.
+- "trash" icons.

 {{note
 You can define additional common elements within the [component type](desktop/type.md#definingcommonelements).